amper5and/node-google-voice/readme.md

 NOTE: Only one event can be scheduled for a particular time, regardless of event type.
 If the date & time of an event you are trying to add to the schedule matches the date & time of another event already on the schedule, the new event will silently replace the old event.
 The old event will be unscheduled.

-#### Example:  Schedule a call for 12/25/2011 at 8:00 AM using an array of the form [YEAR,MONTH,DAY,HOUR,MINUTE] to represent the date
+#### Example:  Schedule a call for 12/25/2011 at 8:00 AM using an array of the form [YEAR,MONTH,DAY,HOUR,MINUTE] to represent the date:
 	voiceClient.scheduler('call',[2011,12,25,8,00],outgoingNumber,forwardingNumber,phoneType,
 		function(body,response){
 			console.log(body);